C++ alignof Keyword

 Explanation:

-3. Custom alignment is particularly useful for optimizing performance in specific applications like SIMD.
+alignofkeyword verifies that the alignment of the structure is 16 bytes as specified. - Custom alignment is particularly useful for optimizing performance in specific applications like SIMD.

 Key Points about alignof Keyword

-2. It returns the alignment in bytes, which is typically a power of 2.
+alignofkeyword determines the alignment requirements of a type or object. - It returns the alignment in bytes, which is typically a power of 2.

-3. It is useful for understanding memory layouts and ensuring proper alignment in performance-critical applications.
+- It is useful for understanding memory layouts and ensuring proper alignment in performance-critical applications.

-4. The alignment of user-defined types is determined by the largest alignment requirement of their members.
+- The alignment of user-defined types is determined by the largest alignment requirement of their members.

-5. alignof can be combined with alignas to create custom-aligned types.
+alignofcan be combined withalignasto create custom-aligned types.